ashishgupta1020/ai-sandbox/README.md

 ## How It Works

-- When you open or create a project, its name is saved in `projects.json`.
+- When you open or create a project, its name is saved in `~/sandbox/data/ai-sandbox/projects.json`.
-- Each project has its own task file named `<project_name>_tasks.json`.
+- Each project has its own task file named `<project_name>_tasks.json` in `~/sandbox/data/ai-sandbox/`.
 - Tasks have the following fields: summary, assignee, remarks (any text), status (Not Started/In Progress/Completed), and priority (Low/Medium/High).
-- All data is stored locally in JSON format for easy access and modification.
+- All data is stored locally in JSON format for easy access and modification, in `~/sandbox/data/ai-sandbox/`.
 - You can export all tasks to a Markdown file for sharing or documentation.

 ## Usage